In-Person & Online Events

 Community Transit hosted a Webinar and Q&A on Zoom to present information about the transit changes and answer your questions.

 The Transit Changes in 2024 & Beyond plan contains approximately 480,000 annual service hours—that’s 32% more service than 2023.
-It also represents the level of service frequency we expect to operate by the end of 2026 and early 2027, once the light rail operates at full capacity with the opening of the 2 Line.
+It also represents the level of service frequency we expect to operate by 2027, once the light rail operates at full capacity.

 The adopted plan: